mesowx/MesoPy/README.md

 > The total accumulated precipitation at KFNL was 0.13 inches

 #####You should note two things from the above example:
 1. Whenever the data you're requesting returns `['STATION']`, it is necessary to specify which station (index value) in the list you will subsequently be referring to.
-For example if you pass in `stid=kden,kslc`, the dictionary will return a list of the two stations' relevant info.
+For example if you pass in `stid='kden,kslc'`, the dictionary will return a list of the two stations' relevant info.
 So to get to information on KDEN, you would type `['STATION'][0]` because KDEN would be first in the list of stations.
 Remember that `{}` specifies a dictionary and `[]` denotes a list and `[0]` is the first position in a list.
 You could store `precip['STATION'][0]` as a variable to reduce clutter.
 2. You must cast `str()` on any `int` values (such as totalPrecip above) if you expect to concatenate a string like the example.

 ## Documentation